devopsacademyau/academy/classes/01class/exercises/c01-git03/mfreitassm/README.md

 3. How do you remove something from Git history after it is pushed to the remote repository?
 Which commands would you use?

-Git history need to be rewrited. git filter-branch --index-filter "git rm -rf --cached --ignore-unmatch file.txt" HEAD git push -all
+Git history will need to be rewrited. git filter-branch --index-filter "git rm -rf --cached --ignore-unmatch path_to_file" HEAD git push -all

 4. What are the consequences of the previous action?

-The file won't be able to recovered also the rewritten history will have different object names for all objects and will not join with the original branch.
-It won't be able to easily send and distribute the rewritten branch at the top of the original branch.
+The file will not be able to recovered also the rewritten history will have different object names for all objects and will not join with the original branch.
+It will not sbe able to easily send and distribute the rewritten branch at the top of the original branch.

 ***